Pilot Licences Explained

 Integrated Flight Training Overview

-Integrated training basically means you carry out all of your commercial pilot training on a full-time course at an approved flight school.
+Integrated training is defined as carrying out all of your commercial pilot training on a full-time course at an approved flight training school.
 It takes you from having zero hours flying time to holding a frozen ATPL in around 14-18 months.
-The training is intensive requiring complete commitment from start to finish.
+The training is intensive, requiring complete commitment from start to finish.

 Although the course is designed for zero-hour flight time students, it does not preclude those with previous flying experience from applying.
 In fact, a few hours of previous instruction may be beneficial.
-Many students enrol on an integrated flight training course having already obtained their PPL.
+Many students enrol on an integrated flight training course having already obtained their Private Pilots Licence (PPL).

 In the UK integrated training is specifically approved and regulated by the CAA and in Europe by EASA.
-There used to be the three “big” flight schools that offer this type of flight training; Oxford Aviation Academy (OAA), Flight Training Europe Jerez (FTEJerez), and L3 Aviation Academy, however in recent years, this list has grown into a more comprehensive list of training providers.
+There used to be the three “big” flight schools that offer this type of flight training; CAE (formerly Oxford Aviation Academy), Flight Training Europe Jerez (FTEJerez), and L3 Aviation Academy, however in recent years, this list has grown into a more comprehensive list of training providers.

-All the integrated schools require that you pass a selection process involving aptitude testing, Maths and English tests, group exercises and a competency interview.
+All the integrated schools require that you pass a selection process involving typically comprising of aptitude testing, Maths and English tests, group exercises and a competency interview.

 What Airlines Want…

-Many airlines say they prefer graduates from integrated flight school.
-They suggested that if you can keep up with the fast-paced training and very steep learning curve associated with integrated training then the airline can be fairly confident that you will not have any problems with the subsequent type rating and line training.
+Many airlines have historically stated that say they prefer graduates from integrated flight schools, the logic being that if you can keep up with the fast-paced training and very steep learning curve associated with integrated training, then the airline can be fairly confident that you will pass the subsequent type rating and line training.

-Some airlines only recruit low hour cadets from the four CAA approved integrated schools.
-Airlines such as Virgin Atlantic, easyJet, TUI, Emirates and Qatar Airways all run mentored courses though such courses.
+Some airlines have typically only recruited low hour cadets from the four CAA approved integrated flight schools, however it is now becoming increasingly common for the larger airlines to seek low hour pilots from more diverse modular training backgrounds.
+Airlines such as Virgin Atlantic, easyJet, TUI, Emirates and Qatar Airways all run airline mentored schemes through integrated flight schools.

-Integrated training is geared up to prepare you for a job as a commercial airline pilot from day one.
-You are required to wear uniform, and taught to operate the aircraft in a similar manner (as far as practicable) to that of a commercial airliner.
+Integrated commercial flight training is designed to prepare you for a job as a commercial airline pilot from day one.
+You are required to wear uniform, and taught to operate the aircraft with an ethos similar (as far as practicable) to that of a commercial airliner.
+This involves becoming familiar with SOPs and being receiving training on your ‘non-technical skills’, something which airlines place a significant emphasis on.

-The training is well structured and the standard is regarded as very high.
-The structure of the courses varies from school to school but all culminate of taught ground school theory subjects, single engine elementary flight training before moving onto the more advanced instrument flight rules training on the multi-engine.
+Because these are regulated courses, integrated flight training is well structured and the standard is regarded as very high.
+The structure of the courses varies from school to school but all consist of taught ground school theory subjects, single engine elementary flight training before moving onto the more advanced instrument flight rules training on the multi-engine.
+You then go onto complete the Multi Crew Cooperation course in a simulator (typically of a Boeing 737 or

 What Flight Training School is Right for You?